Energinet-DataHub/greenforce-frontend/README.md

 ```|
 ...
-└── tools
+└── tools/src
-   ├── <product>           # Various non-Nx tools separated by product
    ├── executors     # Perform all sorts of actions on your code
-   └── workspace-plugin    # Automate tasks using code generation
+   ├── generators    # Automate tasks using code generation
+   └── <helpers>     # Various other helper tools e.g. for scripting
 ```

 Executors and generators are [Nx] inventions; for